masyahook/scGRN/examples/community.md

 # Community analysis

+In this example, we will dive into **community analysis** of the inferred gene regulatory networks.
+Communities, also called *clusters* or *modules*, are groups of vertices which can be easily grouped together (potentially overlapping) and/or are densely connected internally.
+In the gene-regulatory network the communities should represent groupings of genes according to their mutual function or molecular processes.

-In this example, we will dive into community analysis of the inferred gene regulatory networks.
-We will focus on `T_cells` cell type only.
-The community analysis is performed using [Leiden](https://leidenalg.readthedocs.io/en/stable/index.html) algorithm.
+In this document we will focus on `T_cells` cell type only for community analysis.
+The community detection is performed using [Leiden](https://leidenalg.readthedocs.io/en/stable/index.html) algorithm.

 ## Loading the graph